Lottery Curse Victims: 7 People Who Won Big & Lost Everything

-Unlike many winners, Andrew "Jack" Whittaker was already wealthy when he won the largest jackpot ever awarded to a single Powerball ticket up to that point, on Christmas morning in 2002.
+Unlike many winners, Andrew "Jack" Whittaker was already wealthy when he won the largest jackpot ever awarded to a single Powerball ticket on Christmas morning in 2002.
+He chose a lump sum payment instead of an annuity, so he took home $113-some million from his $314.9 lottery ticket.

 Whittaker lost the people he loved and the money that he won.